olvaffe/olv-notes/media/ffmpeg.md

   - it is similar to an input
   - `ffmpeg -muxers` shows the supported formats that are muxers
   - `ffmpeg -encoders` shows the supported codec encoders
+- stream specifier
+  - `-codec ac3` selects ac3 for all streams
+  - `-codec:a:0 ac3` selects ac3 for audio stream #0

 ## Hardware Acceleration